 The CLC is led by a Director who is supported by a Board of Advisors, whose role pertains to governance of the Centre.
 The CLC’s international Board of Consultants contribute to the Centre’s activities and provide expert advice on canonical matters and related fields.

 Michele Riondino (Italy, 1978) commenced as foundation Professor of Canon Law and International Children's Rights as well as inaugural Director of the Canon Law Centre at ACU’s Thomas More Law School in 2019.
 Michele also lectures in Canon Law at ACU’s School of Theology.
 He brings a wealth of knowledge from his work in Italy, Spain and England to the Australasian context where he hopes, through the Centre, to promote both the study of Canon Law and its application for the benefit of individuals, institutions and communities across the region.
 He is also a visiting professor at John Paul II Institute in Madrid.
 After obtaining his Law Degree, BPhil, BTheol and MTheol, Michele earned his PhD at the Pontifical Lateran University in Rome where, in 2010, he began teaching Children’s Rights and Canon Law.
 In 2013 he became full professor at this university, and was appointed as an adjunct professor of Canon Law at LUMSA University School of Law.
 He was also a visiting scholar at Heythrop College, University of London and a guest professor at the UCAM School of Law in Murcia, Spain.
 Michele is a member of the scientific committee of Vergentis, the juridical review of the Catholic University of Murcia (UCAM), and Monitor Ecclesiasticus.
 He authored the books Famiglia e Minori.
 Temi giuridici e canonici (2011) and Giustizia riparativa e mediazione nel diritto penale canonico (2011; 2nd edition 2012), and co-authored Introduzione al diritto canonico (2015; 2nd edition 2017; 3rd edition, 2019) with Manuel J. Arroba Conde.
 An English translation of the latter book was published in 2019, and a Spanish translation in 2020.
-More than fifty juridical articles, book chapters and papers written by Michele have been published in Italian, English, Spanish, Portuguese and French.
+More than fifty juridical articles, book chapters and papers written by Michele have been published in Italian, English, Spanish, and Portuguese.
 He has also provided keynote addresses at numerous international conferences in Europe, North America, South America, Africa, Asia and Oceania.
 Among his numerous consultancies, Michele was appointed as a lawyer “ad casum” for the Congregation for the Doctrine of the Faith in 2012.

 Manuel Arroba Conde is a Claretian priest and has been Dean of the Madrid section of John Paul II Theological Institute for the Sciences of Marriage and the Family (Spain) since October 2019.
 Prior to this appointment he worked at the Pontifical Lateran University (Rome, Italy) for thirty years, where his roles included Professor of Procedural Law at the School of Canon Law, Dean of the Faculty of Canon Law, and Executive Dean of the Institutum Utriusque Iuris.
 He earned his PhD in Utroque Iure at the same university.
 Manuel’s first professorship was at the Faculty of Cartuja (Granada, Spain), where he obtained his license in Dogmatic Theology.
 He currently serves as: a judge at the Tribunal of the Rota of the Nunciature of Spain; referendarius at the Supreme Tribunal of the Apostolic Signatura, and; consultant to the Secretariat of the Synod, the Congregation for the Doctrine of the Faith, and the Pontifical Council for Legislative Texts.
 Among the thirteen books that Arroba Conde has authored, the most prominent include: Diritto processuale canonico (7 ed. in Italian, one in Portuguese) and Introduzione al diritto canonico (3 ed. in Italian, one in English, on in Spanish).
 The majority of his published articles, book chapters and papers have focused on procedural law and matrimonial law.